labhracorgi/mri-prepro-nipype/README.md

 # Repository name: "mri-prepro-nipype"
 This is a repository for preprocessing MRI images to be used in different types of algorithms for detection of stroke, lesions and types of Circle of Willis (CoW).

+(This branch is not to be merged to master until the last step of diagnostics are complete!)

 ### Required software:
 The programming languages that have been used (so far) are:
 - Python